 After all fittings and pipes are clean, the assembly will proceed one joint at a time.
 Liberally apply a layer of solvent cement to both the outside of the pipe and the inside of the first fitting.

 After the glue is applied, push the pipe into the fitting until the end of the pipe touches the bottom of the fitting hub.
 Twist the pipe back and forth in the socket to spread the solvent.
 If you have made registration marks on the join, make sure the marks are aligned.
 Hold the pieces together for about 30 seconds until the bond hardens.

 It is standard practice in the industry to have the lettering of the pipe facing out so it can easily be read.
 This will help identify the pipe size and material for the building inspector.

 Level the Fittings and Pipe

-Using a torpedo level, make sure the face of the fitting is straight and that the pipe is level.
-This will help prevent back-pitching.
-Back-pitching will cause future draining problems, so it is paramount that the pipes are leveled correctly.
+Using a torpedo level, make sure the face of the fitting is straight and that the pipe at the correct pitch.
+Code requires horizontal runs of the drain pipe to be pitched downward 1/4 inch for each foot (or one inch for every four feet).
+Under no circumstance should the pipes have "back-pitch" toward the fixture drain.
+Back-pitching will cause future draining problems, so it is paramount that the pipes pitched slightly downward toward the main drain.